Grevillea rivularis: Use in horticulture

 Since it was first described in 1975, Grevillea rivularis has been widely cultivated on the east cost of Australia, from as far north as Rockhampton in Queensland to as far south as Tasmania, as well as abroad in the United States.
 It has proven hardy in a wide variety of soil types and environmental conditions, from coastal to inland.
-It can withstand frosts of as low as but is unable to withstand extended dry periods.
+It can withstand frosts of as low as 10 C but is unable to withstand extended dry periods.
 It grows best in acidic to neutral sandy soils that are well-drained but moist in a partly-shaded position.
 It is used as a hedge or screen plant, where its flowers are attractive to nectivores and its prickly foliage provides refuge and nesting sites for small birds.

 Plants are propagated from seed given peeling or scarification treatment, from new growth cuttings or grafted onto the standard Grevillea robusta rootstock, which has proven compatible in the long term.
 It has also successfully hybridised with G. diesliana in cultivation.